Multilingual

 trans('hello ' . $name);

-In such cases, we handle it using placeholders.
+In such cases, use placeholders to handle it.

 return [